 It wouldn't be a Waukee festival without an element of giving back to the community.
 Organizers are asking attendees to bring non-perishable food items or new, unwrapped toys that will be distributed to those in need by Waukee Area Christian Services.
-Items can be dropped off at the Community Center during the event or at the Waukee Public Works Building December 4-8.
+Items can be dropped off at the Community Center during the event or at the Waukee Public Works Building December 3-14.

 Questions?
-Contact Waukee Parks & Recreation Supervisor Danae Edwards at email@example.com or 515-978-0007.
+Email Waukee Parks & Recreation Supervisor Danae Edwards or call at 515-978-0007.